open-atmos/PySDM/paper/paper.md

 core = builder.build(attributes, products)
 ```

-The `backend` argument may be set to `CPU` or `GPU` what translates to choosing the multi-threaded `Numba`-based backend or the `ThrustRTC-based` GPU-resident computation mode, respectively.
+The `backend` argument may be set to either `CPU` or `GPU` what translates to choosing the multi-threaded `Numba`-based backend or the `ThrustRTC-based` GPU-resident computation mode, respectively.
 The employed `Box` environment corresponds to a zero-dimensional framework (particle positions are neglected).
-The vectors of particle multiplicities `n` and particle volumes `v` are used to initialize super-droplet attributes.
-The SDM Monte-Carlo coalescence algorithm is added as the only dynamic in the system (other dynamics available as of v1.1 represent condensational growth and particle displacement).
+The SDM Monte-Carlo coalescence algorithm is added as the only dynamic in the system (other dynamics available as of v1.3 represent condensational growth, particle displacement, aqueous chemistry, ambient thermodynamics and Eulerian advection).
-Finally, the `build()` method is used to obtain an instance of `Core` which can then be used to control time-stepping and access simulation state.
+Finally, the `build()` method is used to obtain an instance of the `Core` class which can then be used to control time-stepping and access simulation state
+  through the products registered with the builder.
+A minimal simulation example is depicted with the code snippet and a resultant plot below:

 ```python
 from PySDM.physics.constants import rho_w